amosjyng/yin/yin.md

   parent: Attribute
 ```

-See?
-You parsed those bits of information just fine.
+Hey look, you parsed those bits of information just fine!
 You may have no idea how you just did that, but you did it all the same.
+See what I mean about reflexes?

 Now, we've been talking about the parents of archetypes.
 Each child archetype *inherits* all properties of its archetypal parent.
 Let's define this relation:

 ```yaml
 - name: Inherits